 Full Up with Frontier Food

 After filling our bellies, we took a few extra minutes to nurse our coffees.
-These extra moments gave us time to walk through the days itinerary.
+These extra moments gave us time to walk through the day’s itinerary.
 We knew that the recent rains would make some of the trails less than pristine, but it wouldn’t stop us from exploring a region we had waited so long to visit.
 With plenty of fuel from our frontier food, the day was ours to seize.
-Time to hit the trails and make the most of our day.
+It’s time to hit the trails and make the most of our day.
 What do you think of the tale of David “Crockett” Maples?